lholmquist/lholmquist.github.com-old/_posts/2012-10-09-aerogearwow2.md

 Now that we have something that works, we send these idea's to the Aerogear-Dev Mailing List to get feedback so it will become part of Aerogear.js

+## UPDATE - 12/11/12

+Cross Domain Support is now official in Aerogear.js.[learn more](/Personal/Aerogear/2012/12/11/cross-domain/)  So basically everything you just read above is some what obsolete.

 ## Up Next: